ajna-finance/ajna-grants/MULTICHAIN_STRATEGY.md

 #### Binance

-Requires a binance account to use the canonical binance bridge.
+Requires a Binance account to use the canonical binance bridge.
 Third-party bridges rely on the binance bridge as a source of truth.
 Don't necessarily have to be listed to use the bridge, but unclear.

 <br>